ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/5-rbac/_index.md

 Just recall what you have just done: You enabled a restricted user to run an Ansible Playbook

-- Without having access to the credentials
+- Without having access to the credentials.

-- Without being able to change the Playbook itself
+- Without being able to change the Playbook itself.

 - But with the ability to change variables you predefined\!